shawntabrizi/migration-example/README.md

 # Substrate Migration Example

 This repo demonstrates a simple runtime migration.
-The intention is to migrate from the state of the `pre-migration` branch to `post-migration`.
+The intention is to migrate from the state of the `pre-migration` branch to `post-migration` (See the diff [here](https://github.com/substrate-developer-hub/migration-example/pull/2/files)).

 The repo contains contains a FRAME-based [Substrate](https://www.substrate.io/) node based on the Node Template that includes a modified version of the Nicks pallet (the pallet was changed to store